rossb/get-next-date/README.md

 # get-next-date

-Takes a valid Date object and returns a Date object representing the next calendar day, set to midnight local time.
+Takes a Date object and returns a Date object representing the next calendar day, set to midnight local time.

 ## Install